binkley/spikes/domain-persistence-modeling/README.md

 ### Distinct types

-(Only expressed in Kotlin Spring Data example, for now.)
+(Only expressed in Kotlin ports, for now.)

 To aid in avoiding programming mistakes, and catch such errors in complilation rather than at runtime, we divide child domain objects into two types: